overblog/GraphQLBundle/docs/validation/index.md

 ## Groups

 It is possible to organize constraints into [validation groups](https://symfony.com/doc/current/validation/groups.html).
-By default if you don't declare groups explicitly, every constraint of your type gets 2 groups: **Default** and the name of the type.
-For example, if the type's name is **Mutation** and the declaration of constraint is `NotBlank: ~` then it automatically falls into 2 default groups: **Default** and **Mutation**.
+By default, if you don't declare groups explicitly, every constraint of your type gets 2 groups: **Default** and the name of the type.
+For example, if the type's name is **Mutation** and the declaration of constraint is `NotBlank: ~`, then it automatically falls into 2 default groups: **Default** and **Mutation**.
 These default groups will be removed, if you declare groups explicitly.

 Let's take the example from the chapter [Overview](#overview) and edit the configuration to use groups:
 ```yaml